zkkv/YumYumNow/README.md

 ## Mocked Services

 The code on the `main` branch has the other two microservices mocked with WireMock Cloud.
-If you want to run the project with the actual microservices, please use the `actual` branch.
+If you want to run the project with the actual microservices, please use the `integration` branch.

 ## Running the project
 To run the project, you need to have Java 15 installed on your machine.
 You can check your Java version by running the